alterm187/AITable/README.md

 This project is a prototype application of a groupchat based on AutoGen framework.
 The idea is to have PolicyGuard agent with set of policies attached to be followed and instructed how it should analyze if the given product description (provided with the task) is matching the policy or how to make it matching.

 The second agent, Challenger, is instructed how to challenge the analysis and recommendations provided by PolicyGuard.
-ProductLead agent is user proxy allowing human to participate in the discussion.
+User agent is user proxy allowing human to participate in the discussion.

 ## LLM Integration and Setup